Hi-Media/reST-test/doc/Chap3-RESTAPIResources.rst

 ----------------------------  ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
 authorizationCode (json)
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-authorization_code (xml)      an authorization code (up to 35 characters) generated for each approved or pending transaction by the acquiring provider.
+authorization_code (xml)      an :term:`authorization` code (up to 35 characters) generated for each approved or pending transaction by the acquiring provider.
 ----------------------------  ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
 transactionReference (json)
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------